California Food Delivery Accident Attorneys

 DoorDash, Inc. provides its drivers with coverage for property damage and bodily injury caused by third parties.
 To be a DoorDash driver, you must have your insurance policy on the vehicle you use to make deliveries.
 Your auto insurance policy serves as the first coverage if there is an accident.

 DoorDash drivers’ personal motor vehicle insurance is the first insurance coverage to reimburse accident victims.
 Suppose the accident victim’s damages exceed the driver’s insurance policy limits.
-In that case, DoorDash’s liability policy will cover damages caused by its driver if the accident occurred while the driver was on duty.
-Currently, DoorDash carries a $1 million liability insurance policy.
+If a DoorDash driver causes an accident while on duty, the company’s liability policy may provide coverage.
+DoorDash has a $1 million liability insurance policy, but the amount an injured person can recover will depend on the specific circumstances and proven damages, not the maximum limit alone.

 Uber Eats

-Uber Eats and the Uber ridesharing division of the company share similar insurance coverage for its drivers.
-Both the ridesharing side of Uber and Uber Eats cover drivers up to $50,000 per person, $100,000 per accident for bodily injury, and $25,000 for property damage if the Uber app is on and the driver has not begun working.
+Uber Eats and the Uber ridesharing division of the company share similar insurance coverage for their drivers.
+Uber’s automobile liability coverage generally provides up to $50,000 per person for bodily injury, $100,000 per accident, and $25,000 for property damage in covered accidents when the Uber app is on and the driver has not yet begun working.

 If the driver has accepted a ride request or food delivery order and is on an active ride, Uber’s liability insurance coverage increases from the above limits to $1 million.
 The Uber Eats policy does not cover uninsured or underinsured motorists, so it will not cover accidents caused by underinsured or uninsured drivers.